-Introduction: I am a music psychologist working as a Senior Research Fellow at the Lucerne University of Applied Arts and Sciences in Switzerland.
-My current research focuses on using music for health and wellbeing with two areas of investigation:
+Introduction: I am a music psychologist working as a Senior Researcher at the Lucerne University of Applied Arts and Sciences in Switzerland.
+My current research projects focus on using music for health and wellbeing with two areas of investigation:

-I am a professional active member of the Swiss Society for Music Medicine, the International Judo Research Unit (iDojo) at the University of Hertfordshire, the Society for Education and Music Psychology Research (SEMPRE), and of the British Association for Sport & Exercise Sciences (BASES).
+I am also a professional member of the Swiss Society for Music Medicine and the International Association for Music Medicine, the International Judo Research Unit (iDojo), the Society for Education and Music Psychology Research (SEMPRE), and of the British Association for Sport & Exercise Sciences (BASES).

 Recent Projects: My postdoctoral research (2016-2018) was conducted at the University of Hertfordshire.
 It focused on the different effects of auditory cues (music and metronomes) on synchronization and entrainment of different types of movements for people with Parkinson`s.

 Academic Background: I completed an MSc.
 (Music, Mind and Brain) and Ph.D. (supervised by Professor Pam Heaton and Dr Alice Jones Bartoli) also at Goldsmiths.
 My thesis investigated the cognitive, behavioural and socio-emotional effects of becoming and being a musician in children and adults.
-Prior to academia, I taught artist development at the British & Irish Modern Music Insitute (BIMM) and worked as professional drummer and drum teacher in the UK.
+Prior to academia, I taught artist development at the British & Irish Modern Music Institute (BIMM) and worked as professional drummer and drum teacher in the UK.